PippoGot/PRJ_Manager_2020/CLASS_DESCRIPTION.md

 # UIHardwareEditor.py <- ui_hardware_editor_page.ui

-TO CHANGE THE VIEW INTO A TREEVIEW WHEN CHANGING THE HARDWARE MODEL TO A TREE MODEL

 Class responsible for the editing and displaying of the hardware archive, as well as adding and removing new hardware components and consumables.